icon

 • Nacre is the sum total accumulation of aragonite and conchiolin.

 • Aragonite is composed of hexagonal-shaped, semi-transparent crystal platelets made of crystalline calcium (CaCo3).
-These platelets are extremely tiny - measured in the microns!
+These platelets are extremely tiny - measured in the microns.

 • Conchiolin is the semi-transparent to darker organic “glue” that is layered in between the aragonite platelets.
 I imagine that conchiolin is like the cement interspersed between bricks, holding a wall together.